 Sew much happening here.
 All sewing – all the time.
 Whipstitch offers online classes and even has a few tutorials.
 Can’t get enough.

-Patterns for the ladies and for the kiddies.
+Patterns for the ladies and patterns for the kiddies.
 Rae is a talented designer and has lots of free or inexpensive patterns.
 I plan to try her Washi Dress/Tunic pattern once it warms up a little.

 Sew many ideas ~ sew little time.
 Always inspiring ~ never boring.

-I know this isn’t a complete list, just a few of my faves.
-What sewing blogs are you stalking?
+I know this isn’t a complete list of the best sewing blogs out there, but these are just a few of my faves.